Status of Women Community Grant Program - Enhancement

 - reduce the barriers that curb women and girls’ full participation in leadership positions

-Projects, events and conferences must meet the designated time frames:
+Conferences, training and events must meet the designated time frames:

-- all reporting requirements must be submitted 4 months after the special project, conference, training or event concludes
+- all reporting requirements must be submitted 4 months after the conference, training, or event concludes

-Applicants must show how the special project, conference, training or event:
+Applicants must show how the conference, training, or event:

-- supports knowledge-sharing in the community and in their organization
+- supports knowledge-sharing in the community and within their organization

 - advances gender equality in Alberta

-- relates to at least one of the 3 priority areas of Status of Women
+- relates to at least one of the three priority areas of Status of Women

 - research projects